RAPID: Retrofitting IEEE 802.11ay Access Points for Indoor Human Detection and Sensing

-Prior to feeding it to the \ac{cnn} classifier, the $\mu$D spectrogram is pre-processed by removing the contributions from static reflections and normalizing it.
+Prior to feeding it to the \ac{cnn} classifier, the \ac{md} spectrogram is pre-processed by removing the contributions from static reflections and normalizing it.

-$\bullet$ \textbf{Static reflections removal:} a customary step when processing human $\mu$D signatures is the removal of static reflections, which appear as a strong power peak around the $0$~m/s velocity bin.
-This can be done by either applying an high-pass filter to the signal or, if deep learning methods are used for classification, by directly removing the Doppler bins containing unwanted contributions, as done in \cite{vandersmissen2018indoor,pegoraro2021multiperson}.
-We adopt this latter method to remove the Doppler bins corresponding to the velocities in the interval $[-0.28, 0.28]$~m/s, as they contain very low, non informative velocities.
+\smallsection{Static reflection removal} A customary step when processing human \ac{md} signatures is the removal of static reflections, which appear as a strong power peak around the $0$~m/s velocity bin.
+This can be done by either applying a high-pass filter to the signal or, if deep learning methods are used for classification, by directly removing the Doppler bins containing unwanted contributions, as done in \cite{vandersmissen2018indoor,pegoraro2021multiperson}.
+We adopt the latter method to remove the Doppler bins corresponding to the velocities in the interval $[-0.28, 0.28]$~m/s, as they contain very low, non-informative velocities.

-$\bullet$ \textbf{Normalization:} to compensate for differences in the strength of the reflections when subjects are far from the \ac{ap}s, we normalize each column of $\boldsymbol{\Upsilon}_t$, $\boldsymbol{\mu}(j), j=0, 1, \dots, T-1$ in the range $[0, 1]$.
+\smallsection{Normalization} To compensate for differences in the strength of the reflections when subjects are far from the \ac{ap}s, we normalize each column of $\boldsymbol{\Upsilon}_n$, $\boldsymbol{\mu}(j), j=0, 1, \dots, N_{\mu{\rm D}}-1$ in the range $[0, 1]$.